Big Oil undermines U.N. climate goals with $50 billion of new projects - report

 "All of this is aimed at evolving BP from an oil and gas focused company to a much broader energy company so that we are best equipped to help the world get to net zero while meeting rising energy demand," the company said in a statement.

+Chevron said in a statement that while it was tracking policy changes around climate, "most outlooks we track conclude that oil and gas demand will continue to grow over the coming decades."

-Exxon, Chevron, Equinor and Total did not reply to requests for comment.
+Exxon, Equinor and Total did not reply to requests for comment.

 Nevertheless, the latest Carbon Tracker report said the big oil and gas companies spent at least 30% of their investment last year on projects that are inconsistent with the path to limit global warming to even 1.6 degrees Celsius.